MP Estate Planning UK

 Overview of Legal Services for Estate Planning

-Legal services for estate planning encompass a wide range of activities designed to help you manage and distribute your assets according to your wishes.
-These services include drafting wills, setting up trusts, and advising on the tax implications of your estate planning decisions.
+Estate planning services cover a wide range of activities designed to help you manage and protect your assets according to your wishes.
+These services include drafting wills, establishing lifetime trusts, advising on IHT mitigation strategies, and setting up Lasting Powers of Attorney (LPAs) for both property and financial affairs and health and welfare decisions.

 ServiceDescriptionBenefits

-Will DraftingCreating a legally binding will that reflects your wishes regarding asset distribution.Ensures your assets are distributed as intended, reducing potential disputes.
+Will DraftingCreating a legally valid will that reflects your wishes regarding asset distribution and appoints your chosen executors.Ensures your assets are distributed as intended, prevents intestacy rules from overriding your wishes, and reduces potential disputes.

 We’re here to provide you with expert guidance on estate planning and inheritance tax.
 Our team of specialists is dedicated to helping you navigate the complexities of the UK’s inheritance tax system, ensuring you’re well-equipped to make informed decisions about your estate.